chrisgarcia001/Symbolics/README.md

 ```

 This code can be loaded into the REPL and can prove boolean algebra identity theorems
-interactively.
+specified by the user.
 Using the *build-prover-fn* function we constructed another function
 *bool-prove* (which we then wrapped in pretty printing) which can produce proofs of
 up to 7 steps.
 The ruleset is bi-directional, meaning that right-hand sides
 (if encountered) can also be rewritten into left-hand sides.
 Here is a sample